-During this year’s Ramadan, which ends on June 14th, vegan Iftars have been more popular than ever before in Dubai.
+Updated May 13, 2019.
+During this year’s Ramadan, which ends on June 4, vegan iftars have been more popular than ever before in Dubai.

-Mostert’s not alone, Athena Matheou, a head chef at the pop-up eatery Super Natural Kitchen, has also noticed a rise in demand.
-“We tried to come up with recipes that would be kind of familiar to a non-vegan palate,” she explained.
+Athena Matheou, a head chef at the pop-up eatery Super Natural Kitchen, noticed a rise in demand last year.
+“We tried to come up with recipes that would be kind of familiar to a non-vegan palate,” she told Salaam Gateway.
 “We had saffron lotus roots, truffle cheese inside dates – cashew-based cheese that we make – and scallops made from oyster mushrooms.
 It was an exciting menu to create and we had positive feedback.”

 Matheou believes the rising popularity of the plant-based diet in Dubai is due to people’s growing awareness of the meat and dairy industries.
 Documentaries on Netflix, she notes, could be the cause of many citizens trying more vegan foods.
 Ghalia Lul, founder of 95 percent vegan restaurant Urth by Nabz&G, agrees with Matheou.
 “There’s a huge business case for vegan food in Dubai,” he stated.
 “People are watching documentaries and becoming conscious of the benefits of a plant-based diet.
 We were overbooked throughout Ramadan for the vegan Iftar.”